Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 Number Properties – Factors

-As promised in the last post, here we are going to go deeper into number properties tested very frequently on the GMAT.
+As promised in the last post, we will investigate the number of properties tested frequently on the GMAT.
 We first begin with prime numbers.

 Prime Numbers

 A number is prime if it has only two factors: ‘1’ and the number itself, e.g. ‘2’.
-A number which has more than two factors is called composite, e.g. ‘4’.
-The concept of prime numbers is applicable only to positive integers.
+A number with more than two factors is called composite, e.g., ‘4’.
+The concept of prime numbers applies only to positive integers.
 ‘1’ is itself neither prime nor composite.
 The first few prime numbers are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29 and 31… Once you know these basic points about prime numbers, the next important concept is prime factorization.

 Prime Factorization

-Every positive integer can be written in a unique way as a product of prime numbers; this is called its prime factorization.
+Every positive integer can be written uniquely as a product of prime numbers, called its prime factorization.

 How to do prime factorization